 You can add page breaks manually by clicking the row number to add a break, then selecting Page Break from the menu.
 Page breaks added for a row in a dynamic section will make a new page every time the data changes.

 Tip: Excel and CSV output types have no pages.
 Page sections function the same as Report sections for these output types.

 Use these sections for information to repeat on every page, such as the title of the report, column headers, and company logos.
 You can also use the PageNumber() function to number each page of the report.

 Even though page sections repeat, they are not considered dynamic sections because their repetition does not directly depend on the data.
 Thus they are not suitable for displaying data fields.
 Since there is no way of knowing ahead of time which data will appear on which page, these sections are not suitable for summarizing data with aggregates or visualizations.

 Position of Report Header and Footer sections

-Report header and footer sections appear once each - the Header at the beginning, the Footer at the end.
+Report header and footer sections appear once each.
 Use these sections for introductory and concluding information.

 The report footer is where you would summarize all of the report data with aggregate formulas and visualizations.

 Sections categorized as dynamic repeat according to the data in the report.
 These sections are best used for displaying and grouping data from data fields.
 Dynamic sections comprise the bulk of most tabular reports.
 Charts, maps, and gauges must reference data fields in dynamic sections.